ABOUT 4-WHEEL STEER

 CRABWALK

 CrabWalk is a 4-Wheel Steer setting that allows the rear wheels to turn at the same angle as the front wheels.
-This allows you to move your vehicle diagonally, offering flexibility in off-roading situations.
+This allows you to move your vehicle diagonally, offering flexibility in both off-roading situations and various parking scenarios.

 For example, if the rear of your vehicle is facing an obstacle on the left side, and you need to turn your vehicle to the right to get around it, you might risk colliding with the obstacle in Automatic Mode.

-By moving the vehicle diagonally with CrabWalk, you have the option of moving the vehicle more diagonally to help avoid collisions with objects within your turning radius.
+In CrabWalk, you can move the vehicle diagonally to help avoid collisions with objects within your turning radius.

-As with other 4-Wheel Steer modes, there is a limit to how far your rear wheels will turn — an angle of approximately 10 degrees.
+As with other 4-Wheel Steer modes, there is a limit to how far your rear wheels will turn: The maximum angle depends on your vehicle.

 If you drive in CrabWalk above 25 mph for more than 10 seconds, 4-Wheel Steer will go back to Automatic Mode.